criblio/appscope/docs/HTTP.md

 The `name` regex is applied against the `source` value and only events that match are emitted.
-Using something like `http-resp` would cause the library to only emit the response events and block the request and metrics events.
+Using something like `http-resp` would cause the library to only emit the response events and block the request events.
 The default is `.*` with matches everything thus not blocking anything.

 The `field` and `value` regexes are applied against the event's body.data object and only properties that match are included in emitted events.